 In one-third of cases of spinal epidural abscess, there is no identifiable nidus of infection.
 Diabetes mellitus is the greatest risk factor for a spinal epidural abscess.
 In total, 33% of patients presenting with spinal epidural abscess have diabetes mellitus.
 Other important risk factors for the development of spinal epidural abscess include intravenous drug use and instrumentation of the epidural space.
 In intravenous drug use, hematogenous seeding of the epidural space occurs which leads to spinal epidural abscess.
 Instrumentation of the epidural space occurring during lumbar puncture or epidural catheter placement can directly inoculate bacteria into the epidural space causing this infectious process.
 Of note, the incidence of a spinal epidural abscess after epidural catheter placement is approximately 0.5% to 3%.

 Staphylococcus aureus accounts for 63% of spinal epidural abscess infections, followed by gram-negative bacilli (16%), streptococcal infections (9%), and other bacteria/mycobacteria/fungi accounting for ~10% of infections.

-Infection also can be the result of the contiguous spread of an infection such as vertebral osteomyelitis, discitis, retropharyngeal abscess, retroperitoneal abscess or through penetrating injury, epidural injection or catheter placement, lumbar puncture, or recent CNS surgery.
+Infection also can be the result of the contiguous spread of a disease such as vertebral osteomyelitis, discitis, retropharyngeal abscess, retroperitoneal abscess, or through penetrating injury, epidural injection or catheter placement, lumbar puncture, or recent CNS surgery.